jb3k/OBundle/README.md

 Notes:

-  - I found that each Stencil theme’s assets/ directory contains CSS, JavaScript, and image assets that help create the design of storefront pages.
-Therefore, since the hover feature was going to be implemented into the 'Special Item' category page, I did some digging in the assets directory and located the file `assets/js/theme/category.js`, then found, the template page that was linked to it at `templates/pages/category.html` which then led me to `templates/components/common/responsive-img.html` page which was the page that was controlling images for the categories.
+  - From Documentation, I found that each Stencil theme’s assets/ directory contains CSS, JavaScript, and image assets that help create the design of storefront pages.
+Therefore, since the hover feature was going to be implemented into the 'Special Item' category page, I did some digging in the assets directory and located the file `assets/js/theme/category.js`, then found, the template page that was linked to categories at `templates/pages/category.html` which then led me to `templates/components/common/responsive-img.html` page which was the page that was controlling images for the categories.

   - once I created the hover image, i realized that I needed a way to change the image back, so I had to create another method to remove the 2nd image once i hovered off of it.
 Also when applying to hover, needed to apply it on the container of the image not just the image.